• Skip to primary navigation

 How long to boil an egg to get soft boiled egg?

 Eggs are quite common in my kitchen and each of my family member loves egg especially our daughter.
-Almost everyday she prefers her egg to be 7- minute boiled.
+Almost every day she prefers her egg to be 7- minute boiled.
 I will tell you why 7 minutes boil.
-Boiling an egg for 7 minutes gives a barely set yolk and she loves this soft boiled egg.
+Boiling an egg for 7 minutes gives a barely set yolk and she loves this soft-boiled egg.
 Boiling an egg for 5 minutes gives a runny yolk though.
-If you prefer a hard boiled egg then you should boil the egg for 8 to 10 minutes.
+If you prefer a hard-boiled egg then you should boil the egg for 8 to 10 minutes.

 Print